Barwon Heads: Barwon Heads Bridge

-The Barwon Heads Bridge was opened in 1927, crossing the Barwon River between Barwon Heads and Ocean Grove.
+The original Barwon Heads Bridge, crossing the Barwon River between Barwon Heads and Ocean Grove, was opened in 1927.
 Prior to that, there had been a rowing boat service across the river.
-The bridge was a central element in the ABC television series SeaChange.
+The closure of the bridge was a central element in the ABC television series SeaChange.

 In July 2006, the Victorian government shelved plans to replace the heritage-listed bridge with a new one.

-A proposal was put forward to align a new bridge with Geelong Road, permitting traffic to bypass the main shopping precinct and primary school, but with the consequence of removing three homes.
+A proposal was put forward to align a new bridge with Geelong Road, permitting traffic to bypass the main shopping precinct and primary school, which would have required the demolition of three houses.
 An independent panel was appointed by the then Minister for Planning, Rob Hulls, to decide on a bridge location.
 Evidence was presented for and against the Geelong Road site and the existing site, with the conclusion that the Geelong Road alignment was unsuitable for environmental, social, economic reasons.

 On 16 March 2007, it was announced that the current bridge would be improved and there were no plans to build a second bridge upstream.
 In 2010, a new Barwon Heads road bridge was constructed on the alignment of the existing one, making use of its components and design elements.
 A parallel pedestrian bridge was also built.

 SeaChange and tourism

 During the late 1990s, Barwon Heads was the primary location of filming for the popular Australian television series, SeaChange.
-In the past decade Barwon Heads has become subject to what is colloquially known in some parts of Australia as the "seachange effect".
+In the past decade, Barwon Heads has become subject to what is colloquially known in some parts of Australia as the "seachange effect".

 Since the SeaChange television series first aired in 1998 there has been a significant increase in tourism and real estate sales and development (both commercial and residential) in the area.
 This has resulted in a very substantial increase in property and land values, making the town an ideal location for property developers.
 Since then, the area has experienced a boom in tourist numbers during the summer months.

 Nearby Thirteenth Beach is a popular surfing location, the beach is named for its proximity to the 13th hole of the golf course.
 The town was subject to flooding, including a flood that lasted some weeks in 1952, until the construction of levee banks in the 1950s.

 The artist Jan Mitchell erected her first bollard sculptures in Barwon Heads.
-Visitors to the area will encounter the colourful soldier and parrot bollards which designate a route for the local children from the primary school, through the streets to the bike path, park and playground.
-She then went on to produce more than 100 bollards at the Waterfront Geelong.
+Visitors to the area will encounter the colourful soldier and parrot bollards, which designate a route for the local children from the primary school, through the streets to the bike path, park and playground.
+Mitchell went on to produce more than 100 bollards positioned along Waterfront Geelong.